TienPhap0102/04-Deep-Dive-Risk-Analytics-Decoding-the-Roots-of-Bad-Debt/README.md

 | **0 (Non-Default)** | 87.6% | 59.0% | **17831** |
 | **1 (Default)** | 12.4% | 41.0% | **4976** |
 | **$\Sigma$** | **15312** | **7495** | **22807** |

+**Observation:**

+* High False Alarms: 59.0% of its default predictions were actually safe customers.
+This would lead the bank to reject a massive amount of good loan applications.

+* Poor Risk Catch Rate: When predicting a default, it was only correct 41.0% of the time, making it unfit for a risk-averse business.

 ---